-Although the California agricultural economy continues to be a significant contributor to the overall state economy, the industry continued to experience downward pressure with earnings impacted by several factors including continued disruptions in supply chains as a result of the COVID-19 pandemic, inflationary factors (including rapidly rising interest rates) that are resulting in higher operating costs, along with persistent labor, regulation, and trade issues.
+Although the California agricultural economy continues to be a significant contributor to the overall state economy, the industry continues to experience challenges as farm earnings have been negatively impacted by several factors including persistently higher operating costs driven by inflation and an elevated interest rate environment along with persistent labor, regulation, and trade issues.

-While certain commodities experienced breakeven or

-below prices primarily due to supply chain disruption, other products grown and produced within our loan service area (LSA) saw strong pricing due to increased product demand.
-Continued shipping delays coupled with increased freight costs have put downward pricing pressure on crops reliant on export markets, including almonds.
-The labor supply has remained adequate, with crops harvested and processed in a timely manner with limited disruption reported.
-Tightening operating margins will negatively impact the profitability of certain segments of our loan portfolio, though we anticipate the majority of our borrowers will maintain stable financial positions.
+While certain commodities have experienced higher prices that have helped offset increased operating expenses, other products grown and produced in our loan service area (LSA), including almonds, have been impacted by lower demand driven by export challenges, which has caused pricing that is at or below breakeven levels.
+As tighter operating margins will negatively impact the profitability within certain segments of our loan portfolio, we anticipate modest deterioration of credit quality, though we believe the majority of our borrowers will maintain acceptable financial positions.
 Additional commodity details can be found in the Portfolio Diversification section.